FabioATMonteiro92/WebScrappingFootballProbabilityOver2.5GoalsPerGame/README.md

 ---

 ## Presentation
-This repository contains a fully automated Python pipeline that scrapes league tables, recent results, and upcoming fixtures from **SoccerStats.com** for 60+ leagues from different continents and divisions (e.g.,D1, D2, and D3 where applicable).
+This repository contains a fully automated Python pipeline that scrapes league tables, recent results, and upcoming fixtures from **SoccerStats.com** for 60+ leagues from different continents and divisions (e.g., D1, D2, and D3 where applicable).
 THe script also processes the data, and computes a set of probability indicators for matches finishing with **over 2.5 goals**.

 The script extracts historical results, upcoming fixtures, team scoring profiles, and builds combined probability estimates based on home/away tendencies and statistical variance.